nicole-m-martin/react-sandbox-1/README.md

 Traditionally you would have stateless functional components and then you would Class-Based, where you needed to use state or ***lifecycle methods***

-refactored from class component to a functional component with an arrow function:
 Refactoring into a functional component, because we don't have state.
 Using an arrow function below.
 With a function, you don't need a render.
-You now pass props into the arrow function, so you don't need 'this dot'.
+You now pass props into the arrow function, so you don't need 'this dot':

 ```javascript
 const UserItem = (props) => {